apex-dpeake/labs/apex/autonomous/spreadsheet/README.md

 # Oracle APEX Hands-On Lab

-## Creating an App based on Existing Tables for Oracle Autonomous Cloud Service
+## Building an App from a Spreadsheet  for for Oracle Autonomous Cloud Service

 ## Overview